Krealer/emoquest/README.md

 During development there is a hidden **Reload Stories** button that allows hot reloading of the story files.
 It appears automatically when running the site on `localhost`.

+## Documentation
+See the [docs](docs/README.md) folder for detailed guides on the engine, features and contribution workflow.

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.